domino14/Webolith/misc/migrating_to_sqlite.md

 - whitleyCards/views.py
 - wordwalls/api.py

 ### Process

+No in-place migrations.
+This will take a very long time to write all the cases.
+Instead, take the app down, migrate everything, and bring it back up.
+It should be only a couple hours of downtime at most, can do it on a Sunday afternoon/evening with warning.

+- Write migration scripts and test thoroughly.
+Run on a database dump.
+- Repeat until satisfied.
+- Announce downtime a few days in advance at least.
+- Take app down.
+- Make a database backup!
-- Deploy 1 - Keep Word, Alphagram, but all new code must not use them, or if using them must do an "in-place" migration to new code.
+- Deploy 1 - Keep Word, Alphagram, but all new code must not use them.
-    Then, run scripts to migrate all remaining lists/data to new way.
-    DB Migrations 101 basically.
+- Run all migration scripts:
+    - Migrate Daily Challenge; all daily challenges must be migrated to use alphagrams.
+    - All Daily Challenge Missed Bingos must be migrated to use alphagram_string
+    - All Named Lists must be migrated to use alphagrams and answers.
+    - All Saved Lists must be migrated to version 2.
+    - All games in progress must be migrated to use a word_list for the WordwallsGameMode.

 - Deploy 2 - Remove Word, Alphagram and run migration to remove them from the database.
+- Bring app back up.